Nodes

 You can create custom node types by extending NodeDefinition

-and implementing the required interfaces:
+and implementing the required interfaces.
+See the

 Best Practices